-Association of Higher Education Facilities Officers' (APPA) Facilities Core Data Survey
+Association of Higher Education Facilities Officers' (APPA) Key Facilities Metrics (KFM) Survey and Report

-The Facilities Core Data Survey contains 12 modules that collect data on strategic financial measures, costs per square foot for several facilities functions, building age and space use, and personnel costs and staffing levels.
-Participating institutions receive a customized report showing comparisons of their data to other participants.
-A CD-ROM is produced for benchmarking entitled, Facilities Performance Indicators, and is free to study participants and available for purchase to non-participants at a fee of $150 for APPA members and $230 for non-members.
+The KFM Survey contains five modules that collect data on strategic financial measures, costs per square foot for several facilities functions, building age and space use, and personnel costs and staffing levels.
+Participating institutions receive access to reports showing comparisons of their data to other participants.

 Society for College and University Planning (SCUP) Campus Facility Inventory

-SCUP's Campus Facility Inventory (CFI) was started in 2003 collecting data about the physical size and growth patterns of colleges and universities.
+SCUP's Campus Facility Inventory (CFI) collects data about the physical size and growth patterns of colleges and universities.
 All participants receive a complete data set for peer comparison purposes.
 Data sets are not sold to non-participants.

 Salary and Benefits Data

-American Association of University Professors (AAUP) Salary Survey
+American Association of University Professors (AAUP) Faculty Compensation Survey

 AAUP conducts an annual salary survey which includes data on tenure track and benefits of administrative compensation for selected senior executive positions.
-Institutional representatives may order custom peer comparison reports that depending on the timing relative to report release, type of request, and the number of peers requested in the report have fees ranging from $25 to $350.
-A complete data set, for conducting one's own analyses can also be purchased -- fees are $350 for participating institutions and $400 for non-participants.
-Copies of the full print report are distributed to all members at no cost; non-members can order the full print report for $68.
-A summary with selected tables is available online at no charge.
+Institutional representatives may order custom peer comparison reports that depending on the timing relative to report release, type of request, and the number of peers.
+An online Faculty Compensation Survey Results Tool is also available.
+Copies of the full print report are and instructions for accessing the tool are available from AAUP.

-College and University Professional Association for Human Resources (CUPA-HR) DataOnDemand
+College and University Professional Association for Human Resources CUPA-HR) Salary Surveys

 Tuition Discounting Data